 The real reason I'm doing it: Bilateral cleft lip and palate and kids in developing countries who don't get the fully-subsidized life-altering plastic surgery spoiled brats like me get.
 Call it karma.

 Or else, call it a continuation of efforts undertaken to pay it forward; Back at Queen's, they gave me a doo-hickey in part for an extracurricular fundraiser I did for Operation Rainbow Canada, who performs surgery on kids around the world, while training local doctors to provide interim care where possible.

 This time, I want more.
 Enough to fund a good portion of one of their missions.
 Enough to feel grateful for the doctors who have helped me.
 Enough to justify the agonizing catharsis of dealing with peoples' photo-related fears and insecurities while the heavy weight of self-indulgence screams "selfish ingrate" every time I fire that shutter.

-Financiado pelo capítulo Ottawa, ON (January 2011)
+Financiado pelo capítulo Ottawa (January 2011)